Defense Innovation Board's AI Principles Project

 The first roundtable took place at Harvard University on January 22, 2019.
 Due to the federal government closure at the time, the corresponding public listening session had to be canceled.

 The second roundtable took place at Carnegie Mellon University on March 13, 2019, and the public listening session took place the following day, on March 14.
-Watch the public listening session here:
+Watch the public listening session below and read the transcript, including the public comments, here.

-The DIB will hold its next quarterly public meeting in the summer of 2019.
+The DIB will hold its next quarterly public meeting on July 10, 2019.
 Board members will discuss the AI Principles project as part of the meeting agenda.
 This session will also be livestreamed.

 In late October 2019, the DIB will introduce the final draft of the AI Principles and vote on them.
 This session will also be livestreamed.